flexera-public/policy_engine_training/05_fpt/README.md

 ## Step 2: retrieve_data

 One of the most useful functions of fpt is the ability to retrieve a datasource and store its contents as a local file.
-This can be handy for debugging or when you need to know what the output of a specific API call looks like.
+This can be handy for debugging or when you need to know what the output of a specific API request looks like.

 Let's test this with our Hello World policy template.
 First, let's view the help info for *retrieve_data*: